 The Pyramids of Egypt

-The Great Pyramid
+The Great Pyramids of Egypt

-The first stop on our tour of the Giza plateau is the Great Pyramid of the 4th Dynasty King Khufu.
+The first stop on our tour of the Giza plateau is the Great Pyramid of Egypt of the 4th Dynasty King Khufu.
 It was the first pyramid constructed on the plateau and many consider that it represents the pinnacle of the pyramid age.
 This pyramid contains ascending chambers and passageways not found in any other pyramids.
 This is how it appears from the south face.
 On the bottom right hand side is a special museum which contains a 5000 year old boat which we will also explore in another section.
 We will also enter this pyramid and explore its unique internal arrangement

 The Pyramid of Khafre